marcosb74/mymanga-store-backend/README.md

 On the admin-side, the admin gets notify via Email if a user has registered, via SMS & Whatsapp if a user has purchased an item.

+On the architectural side, the project was diveded into Services, Routes & Controllers.

 ## Technologies used <a name = "tech_used"></a>